DangerDanny/Test_2020FC/docs/Fleet_Discovery/README.md

 Each tab has filters at the top of the page to narrow the reporting by region, aircraft, engine, operator, etc.

-- Filters stay applied going across tabs where possible
+- Filters stay applied going across tabs where possible.

-Every report is exportable to either PDF, Excel, or CSV
+- Every report is exportable to either PDF, Excel, or CSV.
-- Hover over the middle of the report, and at the top of the report, a circle appears that has the export dropdown
+- Hover over the middle of the report, and at the top of the report, a circle appears that has the export dropdown.

 ### Operator Profile (Fleet)

-- Headline numbers to instantly show current fleet by status
+- Headline numbers to instantly show current fleet by status.
-- Fleet breakout by aircraft group, owned vs. leased, on-order & on-option
+- Fleet breakout by aircraft group, owned vs. leased, on-order & on-option.
-- Valuations from our partner Avitas
+- Valuations from our partner Avitas.
-- Drill in reports (from tables, graphs) to more detailed fleet reports, to tail/serials number
+- Drill in reports (from tables, graphs) to more detailed fleet reports, to tail/serials number..
-- Filters for both Consolidated (large parent company) Lessor and Individual Registered Owner
+- Filters for both Consolidated (large parent company) Lessor and Individual Registered Owner.
-- Headline numbers, breaking out the fleet status, included drill-downs for more detailed reporting
+- Headline numbers, breaking out the fleet status, included drill-downs for more detailed reporting.
+- Valuations powered by Avitas.
+- Down to tail/serial number level data.

+### Aircraft/Engine Profile
+- Similar to Operator & Owner profiles but for an airframe, it Gives a snapshot
+- Has additional filters like Aircraft Category, Airframe, & Engines
+- Has bar charts for Top 10 Operators/Lessors by In-Service Fleet
+- Visualizations in charts/graphs with the ability to drill in for more detailed reports
+- For engines, it does not count the number of engines; it counts the number of aircraft with that engine on it
+- In-Service Fleet
 - Valuations powered by Avitas
-- Down to tail/serial number level data

-### Aircraft/Engine Profile

 ### Financial/Lessor Fleet
 Financial/Lessor Fleet at a Glance